filecash/FICIPs/FICIPS/ficip-0002.md

-# support 4G sector
+# Support 4G sector

 ### Brief intro

-- support 4G sector
+- Support 4G sector

 ### Summary

-- 1.Filecash is an IPFS-based distributed storage network, dedicated to building Web 3.0 storage infrastructure based on IPFS, hoping to make use of idle storage space and build cloud storage market for everyone.
+- Filecash is an IPFS-based distributed storage network, dedicated to building Web 3.0 storage infrastructure based on IPFS, hoping to make use of idle storage space and build cloud storage market for everyone.

-- 2.Filecash lowers the threshold for storage providers by upgrading current AMD-centric algorithms to support Intel processors to reduce submission time.
+- Filecash lowers the threshold for storage providers by upgrading current AMD-centric algorithms to support Intel processors to reduce submission time.

-- 3.Token reward mechanism is based on effective storage, where miners receive satisfying token reward, and the release time is shorter compared to other products in the market.
+- Token reward mechanism is based on effective storage, where miners receive satisfying token reward, and the release time is shorter compared to other products in the market.

-- 4.Excessive punishment in Window-post proof algorithms only hinders miner motivation and participation, Filecash therefore seeks to balance between network stability and miner loss.
+- Excessive punishment in Window-post proof algorithms only hinders miner motivation and participation, Filecash therefore seeks to balance between network stability and miner loss.

-- 5.As a community-driven project, Filecash encourages and adopts suggestions from communities, developers and miners to achieve a truly autonomous market balance.
+- As a community-driven project, Filecash encourages and adopts suggestions from communities, developers and miners to achieve a truly autonomous market balance.

 ### Why 4G sector